RaniaKedri1/Microservices-avec-REST-GraphQL-gRPC-Kafka/README.md

 Introduction:
-Welcome to the Microservices Demo Project!

 This project demonstrates the implementation of a microservices architecture using Node.js, gRPC, MongoDB, Kafka, and GraphQL.

 🔰 About:
 This project showcases how to create and manage episodes and videos using a microservices architecture.
 It leverages gRPC for inter-service communication and GraphQL for querying and mutating data.